 VARIABLE SYMPTOMS: Many women who have vaginal bleeding in early pregnancy have little or no cramping.
 Sometimes the bleeding stops and the pregnancy goes on.
 At other times the bleeding and cramping continue, become stronger, and miscarriage occurs.
 This pain is usually stronger than menstrual cramps.
 The stronger the cramping and the heavier the bleeding, the greater the risk of miscarriage.

-1. Take a careful history about how much bleeding or cramping is occuring.
+1. Take a careful history about how much bleeding or cramping is occurring.

 2. Perform a pelvic examination to see if the cervix is dilated or tissue is passing.

 3. Perform an ultrasound examination to see:

 …..if a gestational sac is inside the uterus